mui/material-ui/docs/pages/blog/mui-product-comparison.md

 ### Date and Time Pickers

-The MUI X Date and Time Pickers are a collection of React UI components that let users select dates and times from dialogs and text field dropdowns.
+The MUI X Date and Time Pickers are a collection of React UI components that let users select dates and times from dialogs and text fields.
 Components include the Date Picker, Time Picker, Date Range Picker, and Date Time Picker, with more on the way.

 #### Key features